ndonolli/winkler/README.md

 ```
 ## What's it doing?

-The entropy gernation technique is ~~ripped off~~ *inspired* by keybase's [more-entropy](https://github.com/keybase/more-entropy) js library.
+The entropy generation technique is ~~ripped off~~ *inspired* by keybase's [more-entropy](https://github.com/keybase/more-entropy) js library.
 The library runs a sequence of floating point operations in a given time limit, generating a random integer based off the number of successful operations.
-Wheras other techniques involve connecting to the DOM to collect entropy through user events, this technique relies on the entropy state of the machine a la linux's `/dev/random`.
+Whereas other client-side techniques involve connecting to the DOM to collect entropy through user events, this technique is more platform-agnostic and relies on the entropy state of the machine a la linux's `/dev/random`.

 ## Should I use this to bootstrap my new crypto startup?